OWASP/AppSec-Israel-2018/about/index.md

 ---
-title: About AppSec USA 2018
+title: About AppSec IL 2018
 layout: multisection
 ---
 <section markdown="1">
-# About AppSec USA 2018
+# About AppSec IL 2018

 Never been to an OWASP AppSec conference?
 Here’s a bit of information to provide some background.

-What happens at an AppSec USA Conference?
+What happens at an AppSec IL Conference?

 * Technical talks by experts in security, devops and cloud
 * Panels to debate tough topics